 This is a moderate grower and will grow between 13-24″ a year in favorable conditions.

 Use this Mock Orange as a hedge, privacy screen, mass planting, or even in Asian-inspired gardens.

 This variety is ideal for coastal plantings due to its impressive salt tolerance.
 In addition, its notably tolerant of urban pollution.

 Once established, this plant is water-wise and easy to care for.

 Check out the Mojo Pittosporum for a dwarf version of the Variegated Pittosporum.
 Alternatively, for coastal plantings, try it with the Light Show Bottlebrush, Shoal Creek Chaste Tree, and the Evergreen Stella Daylily.

 Hardy in USDA Zones 8-11, down to 10° when fully established.

 Water 2-3 times per week during the first growing season to encourage deep root production.
 During the second season, water 1-2 times per week.
-Afterwards, water weekly in times of extreme drought and heat.
+Afterward, water weekly in times of extreme drought and heat.

-Grows well in average quality soil as long as it has good drainage.
+Grows well in average-quality soil as long as it has good drainage.

 Fertilize every few months with a balanced slow-release fertilizer starting in spring to keep this selection growing and thriving.